-After your labiaplasty surgery, using a cold compress can help relieve swelling and discomfort.
+After your labiaplasty surgery, using a cold compress can help with pain control and relieving swelling.
 You should ensure that the compress is wrapped in a small towel so that it doesn’t stick to the area or cause cold injuries or further aggravation.

 Use A Donut Pillow

 A donut pillow can add comfort while sitting after a labiaplasty.
 This reduces the pressure put on the labia and the surrounding areas, which can be swollen as a result of the procedure.

 Your labia will be prone to irritation from friction as you heal from your labiaplasty procedure.
 As such, you should wear loose, breathable underwear and clothing to prevent such additional aggravation and swelling.